When searching for things to do in Manitou Springs, I didn’t think we would wind up here.

 Sigh.
 Our brakes overheated.
 Lesson learned: pay attention to the warnings.

 Next up in Anshula’s life lessons, there is no such thing as boredom if you explore.
 Instead of waiting in the car for twenty minutes, we decide to climb up a small flight of stairs intersecting at the parking lot.
 We enter an open wooded pass.
 It’s empty here.
 Quiet.
 Just you and me and the trees.
-While I could continue sitting quietly on a rock, contemplating the meaning of life, I instead decide to frolic amongst trees and become one with nature. #totallyunashamed
+While I could continue sitting quietly on a rock, contemplating the meaning of life, I instead decide to frolic amongst trees and become one with nature.
+Meditating amongst the mountains has got to be one of the top things to do in Manitou Springs.
+Right?
+Right. #totallyunashamed

 If I embarrassed you, I duly apologize.
 But sadly, you can’t run away from this crazy blogger because a) we have so much left to explore and b) I have the car keys .